minhducsun2002/roll/README.md

-- Set `MONGODB_CONNECTION_STRING` to a MongoDB URI to your database.
+- Set environment variable `MONGODB_CONNECTION_STRING` to a MongoDB URI to your database.
 - The database name is called `roll`.
 - The credentials collection is `_user`.
   Documents in it must contain at least two fields of type string, `username` and `password` (no hashing).